Research ideas

 Background

-Finite fields, rewriting arguments, and comfort with small symbolic calculations.
+Finite fields, rewriting, and small symbolic calculations.

 Likely output